intel-analytics/ipex-llm/ppml/docs/prepare_environment.md

     kubectl create secret generic spark-secret --from-literal secret=YOUR_SECRET
     ```

-### KMS (key management service) Setup
+### Key Management Service (KMS) Setup
-You can choose to use the KMS service which PPML provides or you own one.
+Key Management Service (KMS) helps you manage cryptographic keys for your services.
+In BigDL PPML end-to-end workflow, KMS is used to generate keys, encrypt the input data and decrypt the result of Big Data & AI applications.
+You can choose to use the KMS service which PPML provides or your own one.

-To use the KMS service in PPML, deploy kms first: https://github.com/intel-analytics/BigDL/blob/main/ppml/services/pccs-ehsm/kubernetes/README.md
+To use the KMS service in PPML, follow the document: https://github.com/intel-analytics/BigDL/blob/main/ppml/services/pccs-ehsm/kubernetes/README.md

-### Attestation Service Setup
+### Attestation Service (AS) Setup
 placeholder